DevGarg-25/movie-recommendation-system-content-based/README.md

 My app is app.py
-you may run it using command $ streamlit run app.py movie recommendation system is the file for preprocessing of data and a sample how my code runs.
+you may run it using command $ streamlit run app.py

+movie recommendation is the file for preprocessing of data and a sample how my code runs.